-GS troop #80671 has been around for more than 25 years.
-I would like to tell everyone how the troop began, the troop got started in Conneaut, Ohio, My mom signed the right papers and paid the fee for me to become a Brownie.
-One night after my troop meeting I came home and said if someone doesn’t come and help be a co-leader in the troop the troop was not going to be able to continue.
+Well like I mentioned at the beginning of this page I had a troop for 25+ years.
+The troop was #80671.
+The troop got started in Conneaut, Ohio, My mom signed the right papers and paid the fee for me to become a Brownie.
+That was 28 years ago, wow!
+So one night after my troop meeting I came home and said if someone doesn’t come and help be a co-leader in the troop the troop was not going to be able to continue.
 My dad jumped right onto this and told my mom that you better go and help, several times over the 25 years I have wondered if he ever regretted making that statement.
 Well my mom became a co-leader and was informed by the leader that all her co-leaders quit on her, funny part after the first year she quit and that is when my mom made the decision if she was going to be a leader it would be on her terms.

 Then the problem reversed and she needed a co-leader so that is when Sammie Scott, my cousin got involved and the troop was moved to my parent’s house they decorated the basement, made it look like the woods right down to making the poles that supports the basement into tree trunks.